New kids on the block prize homeownership, aspire for larger homes and more amenities

 Gen Z’s commitment to homeownership shows the most similarities with an unexpected pre-cursor: their great-grandparents, The Silent Generation.
 Like their great-grandparents, born during the Great Depression and World War II, Gen Z was born in times of economic and political turmoil in the form of the Great Recession and the post 9/11 conflicts.
 As such, the economic stability and the security offered by a home are appreciated more by these generations – although Gen Z wants its real estate investment loaded with amenities.

 However, Gen Z will sacrifice space for amenities, if necessary.
 Moreover, Gen Z is prepared to cut back on amenities too, if it means reduced housing costs, most likely because of the hardships observed among older siblings or even parents during the recession years.
-This financially-savvy generation is more willing to take on fixer-uppers as well, viewing the home-buying process as a learning experience at this age.
+This would make co-ops an attractive option for them, especially in NYC, their second-most popular destination to move to.
+This financially savvy generation is more willing to take on fixer-uppers as well, viewing the home-buying process as a learning experience at this age.

 In fact, nearly half of our youngest respondents paid less than $10,000 as a down payment, compared to 31% of Millennials and 28% of Gen X. An additional 41% of Gen Z spent between $10,000 and $50,000, with only 12% investing more than $50,0000 on a down payment.
 It is also noteworthy that a whopping 93% of Gen Z buyers saved for less than 5 years for their down payments.
 The cheaper homes Gen Z gravitates to is one explanation for the speed with which Gen Z buyers managed to save, while help from parents is another.